 Request for Information

-Information submitted in response to this RFI must describe how the proposed measures, controls, and services:
+Information submitted in response to this RFI must propose measurable success criteria, including:

 Technologies will be considered, by one or both programs, for third-party measurement and verification in occupied, operational buildings.

 - Read the GSA Proving Ground Solicitation #JEZ47PA0121R0000